 It takes a lot of strength and flexibility to perform the jumps and spins that figure skating is known for.
 Improving your performance requires practice both on and off the ice.
 Incorporating figure skating exercises into your routine can target the muscles you’re most likely to use while skating.

-Athletic trainers at TRIA and HealthPartners presented a variety of figure skating exercises at the U.S. Figure Skating Championship.
+TRIA physical therapists and HealthPartners athletic trainers provide their expertise daily in our clinics and hospitals – and often at the national level through events like the US Figure Skating Championship.
 They developed a figure skating workout that includes stretches, a dynamic warm-up routine, strengthening and plyometric exercises to support figure skaters.
 These exercises can be done at home or at the gym, giving you flexibility to work them into your routine however works best for you.

 Figure skating workout for off-ice training